Jt80149/dotfiles/sys-installs.md

 Script:
-#!/bin/bash

-# Check if the script is running as root
 if [ "$EUID" -ne 0 ]; then
   echo "This script requires sudo or root privileges.
 Please run as root." exit 1 fi

-# Check if apt is available on the system
 if ! command -v apt &> /dev/null; then
   echo "This script requires the apt package manager.
 Please ensure apt is installed." exit 1 fi

-# Inform the user about the installation
 echo "This script will install the AWS Command Line Interface (CLI)." read -p "Do you want to proceed? (y/n): " choice if [[ "$choice" != "y" ]]; then